trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 ## How 360 cameras report IMU data

-[For videos this is written into the telemetry track](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd).
-Typically telemetry formats for 360 cameras are reported in two standards, either [gpmf](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/gpmf.md) (GoPro) or [camm](https://github.com/trek-view/360-camera-metadata/blob/master/0-standards/camm.md) (most other cameras).
+[For videos this is written into the telemetry track].
+Typically telemetry formats for 360 cameras are reported in two standards, either [gpmf](https://github.com/trek-view/gopro-metadata/tree/main/notes/understanding_gpmf) (GoPro) or [camm](https://github.com/trek-view/gopro-metadata/tree/main/notes/understanding_camm) (most other cameras).

 In the case of image files, the data can be fused together to report additional telemetry (like yaw, pitch, and roll) and then commonly reported in the XMP fields (e.g. [XMP] `PoseHeadingDegrees`, [XMP] `PosePitchDegrees`) -- _although GoPro cameras do not embed any of this calculated data to still images_.

-You can see real examples of what this data looks like for both image and video files for a variety of 360 cameras in our [360 Camera Metadata repository on GitHub](https://github.com/trek-view/360-camera-metadata).